Social Icons

 Directed by Rawson Marshall Thurber

-The lead actors were Vince Vaughn and Ben Stiller, both gave fantastic performances that is worth noting.
-It was also a critical success and a box office performer.
+The lead actors, Vince Vaughn and Ben Stiller, gave fantastic performances that deserve recognition.
+The movie was also a critical success and a box office hit.

 South Park: Bigger Longer and Uncut (1999)